 This Is What Whales Are Betting On Xilinx

-Someone with a lot of money to spend has taken a bearish stance on Xilinx (NASDAQ:XLNX).
+Someone with a lot of money to spend has taken a bullish stance on Xilinx (NASDAQ:XLNX).

 And retail traders should know.